MicrosoftDX/DeviceSilhouette/Documentation/deployment.md

 2. Deploy by the instructions in [Publish an application to a remote cluster by using Visual Studio](https://azure.microsoft.com/en-us/documentation/articles/service-fabric-publish-app-remote-cluster/)

 ### Deploy through PowerShell:
-Follow the instrction in [Deploy and remove applications using PowerShell](https://azure.microsoft.com/en-us/documentation/articles/service-fabric-deploy-remove-applications/).
+Follow the instruction in [Deploy and remove applications using PowerShell](https://azure.microsoft.com/en-us/documentation/articles/service-fabric-deploy-remove-applications/).
-Make sure to run the MyCloudConfig.ps1 script before runnigng the Deploy-FabricApplication.ps1 script.
+Make sure to run the MyCloudConfig.ps1 script before running the Deploy-FabricApplication.ps1 script.